meinaw/VR-CESM/README.md

 # VR-CESM

-VR-CESM model setup at NERSC.<br>
+VR-CESM model setup at NERSC for the simulation VR14_FOG_BASE.<br>
-Simulation uses CAM5 + CLM4 with Variable-Resolution setting.
+Simulation uses CAM5 + CLM4 with Variable-Resolution setting with highest resolution of 14km over Western US.